cjmartin/launchcalendar.org/_posts/2025-04-29-vega-c-biomass.md

   Guiana Space Centre, Kourou, French Guiana, to a sun-synchronous orbit.
-  Biomass, developed and manufactured by Airbus Defence and Space for ESA's Earth Explorer program, features the first spaceborne P-band synthetic aperture radar—enabling high-resolution mapping and monitoring of global forests, carbon stocks, subsurface geology, and ice fields.
-The nearly 1,200 kg satellite began deployment of its large unfurling mesh radar antenna after separation and contact, supporting advanced climate science and environmental monitoring.
-The mission was Vega-C's fourth overall flight and its second since a 2022 anomaly, maintaining a 100% post-return success rate.
-This launch was one of a record six rocket launches to occur globally within a 24-hour period.
-Biomass aims for at least five years of operations.
+  Biomass, developed and manufactured by Airbus Defence and Space for ESA's Earth Explorer program, features the first spaceborne P-band synthetic aperture radar—enabling global mapping of forest height, biomass, carbon stocks, subsurface geology, and ice fields.
+The nearly 1,200 kg satellite began deployment of its large unfurling mesh radar antenna after separation and contact, supporting advanced climate science.
+This was Vega-C's fourth flight and its first of the year, part of a record six rocket launches globally within a 24-hour period.
+Biomass aims for at least five years of operations providing unprecedented data for forest and carbon studies.
 tags:
   - Vega C
   - Vega-C